carbon-design-system/roadmap/README.md

 ## Contributing

-This roadmap is intended for higher-level items across our our design system.
+This roadmap is intended for higher-level items across our design system.
 As such, it's not a place to document bugs or daily/weekly tasks.
 If the feature or enhancement is big enough to share in a Medium article, then it's worth including it in this roadmap.

 * Use the issue template to add roadmap items
 * Lock issue conversations so we can concentrate comments and discussions in the repositories where the work is taking place